Summary

 systemPermissions[SystemPermission]yes Long-TermA list of system permissions.
 See SystemPermission.

-With this returned datatype, through sub-parameters, you can get a list of permissions, an IP filter, if there is one, that's used with the token, and other information.
-The table below contains some details, and links to these sub-parameters:
+For the results, you can get a list of permissions, an IP filter, if there is one, that's used with the token, and other information.
+The table below contains some details:

 ParameterTypeRequiredDefaultStabilityDescription